Take a sneak peek at the new NIST.gov and let us know what you think!

 Step-5.
 Develop metrics for assessing the impact of time synchronization on the power systems use case developed in Step-2.

 Step-6.
-Develop a closed-loop implementation (estimation+control+diagnosis) in conjunction with collaborating partners (ORNL) and catalog benchmark measurements for the metrics in Step-5.
+Develop a closed-loop implementation (estimation+control+diagnosis) and catalog benchmark measurements for the metrics in Step-5.

 Technology Transfer Outcomes: Below are select standards or tools drafted and/or made available publicly that have potential to achieve broad-based end-use.